-To some extent, rectifying the backlog in replacement capital expenditure will reduce the pressure on operating expenditure.
+To some extent, rectifying the backlog in replacement capital expenditure over forthcoming years will reduce the pressure on operating expenditure.
 In particular, expenditure in relation to corrective emergency maintenance expenditure should reduce as asset failure rates decline.
-However, Western Power also needs to address a growing backlog in preventative routine maintenance in order to arrest the recent increase in failure rates (see section 5.2.2 of Part A of this submission for details).
+However, Western Power also needs to address a growing backlog in preventative routine maintenance in order to arrest the recent increase in failure rates (see section 5.2.2 of Part A of this document for details).